brenoalvesdeandrade/sensedia/documentation/Ghekin.md

 GIVEN Tenha um board já cadastrado
 AND tenha um Token
 AND tenha um Key
-WHEN Envio a chamada com o nome do card
-AND  o id da lista
+WHEN Envio a chamada de cadastro com o nome do card AND  o id da lista
 THEN o card deve ser cadastrado
 AND a api deve retornar StatusCode 200